-The Board of Examiners is responsible for regular evaluation of the education and study programmes for monitoring purposes and if necessary, adjustment of the study load of the study programme.
-In any case, the study-ability for the students will be taken into consideration by the SBE board.
+The SBE Board is responsible for regular evaluation of the education and study programmes for monitoring purposes and if necessary, adjustment of the study load of the study programme.
+The SBE Board will, in any case, take the workload for the students into consideration.